Imshepherd/MxNetR-Convert-json-to-symbol/README.md

-# MxNet Conver json to symbol
+# MxNet Convert json to symbol
 ## Convert network written in json format to mxnet symbol code
  If you have a pretrained model in mxnet format.
 Doing the Fine-tune with Pretrained Models work.